-The gastronomy of Portugal knows how to take advantage of its privileged location and territory, with access to the Atlantic and Mediterranean, the local cuisine enjoys the sea as well as its interiors.
-A country with a vast diversity of recipes and techniques, accumulated over centuries of influences by different peoples who settled in different parts of the country.
+Portuguese cuisine knows how to take advantage of its privileged location and territory.
+With access to the Atlantic and Mediterranean, Portuguese foods incorporate the sea as well as its interiors in the many traditional dishes.
+A country with a vast diversity of recipes accumulated over centuries of influences and inspiration from around the world.

-In this article, we highlight a series of typical Portuguese food for you to know, experience and learn even more about the country’s cuisine.
+In this article, we highlight a series of traditional Portuguese dishes for you to try and learn about.

 - Cod Dishes